workflow4metabolomics/tool-generic_filter/about_docker.md

  About
 -----------
 For all informations about the tool please refer to its [README file](README.txt).
-For further informations about PhenoMeNal project and the people involved, Please refer to [PhenoMeNal github](https://github.com/phnmnl) main page.
+For further informations about W4M project and the people involved, Please refer to [W4M github](https://github.com/) and [W4M Docker Hub](https://hub.docker.com/r/workflow4metabolomics/).

 Configuration
 -----------